|Alma Mater:||Iowa State|

 Email Coach Kindler

-A visionary with the heart and willpower to accomplish what few thought was possible, Kindler made Oklahoma only the sixth team in NCAA history to win a women's gymnastics championship.
+A visionary with the heart and willpower to accomplish what few thought was possible, Kindler made Oklahoma only the sixth team in NCAA history to win a women's gymnastics championship in the 2014 season.
 Kindler's 2014 Sooners were Big 12 champions, NCAA Minneapolis Regional Champions and earned nine NCAA All-America awards.
 She also coached three gymnasts to top-two finishes at the NCAA Championships, including balance beam champion Taylor Spears.
 Spears became OU's first individual national champion in 26 years and was joined by Maile'ana Kanewa (floor exercise) and Haley Scaman (floor exercise) in earning top-two NCAA finishes.

 In 2013, Kindler led OU to the program's third NCAA Super Six team finals appearance.
 The squad earned seven All-America honors en route to a second-place team effort overall, tying for the highest finish in program history.
 The performance marked OU's third top-three finish in the last four seasons under Kindler.

-Kindler has bolstered OU to new heights, coaching 50 All-Americans, 25 Big 12 Champions and 19 NCAA Regional champions in just eight seasons at Oklahoma.
+Kindler has bolstered OU to new heights, coaching 93 All-Americans, 45 Big 12 Champions and 35 NCAA Regional champions in just 11 seasons at Oklahoma.
+Kindler has combined athletic and academic success throughout her career with 81 Academic All-Big 12 honorees and 49 NACGC/W Scholastic All-Americans at OU.

 The 2013 season marked one of the finest in Oklahoma program history.
 OU spent the entirety of the season ranked in the top three nationally, including two weeks at No. 1.
 The primary beam coach, Kindler led the beam squad to a No. 1 ranking for 11 consecutive weeks during the regular season.
 OU defeated nine top-25 teams, including four top-10 squads, en route to the program's 11th conference title and an NCAA Regional championship.